mlubinsky/mlubinsky.github.com/pyspark/toy.md

 ??? ● vehicleData:ArrayType() that contains vehicle data.
 It has the following fields:

-● sensorData:StructType() that contains simulated vehicle sensordata.
+● sensorData:StructType() that contains simulated vehicle sensor data.
 In this struct you will find arrays of sensor data that were logged during each second of recording.
 ```
     ○ label:ArrayType() with the labels of the logged sensors.
         The three sensors names we've simulated here are:
-        ■ Odometer: Odometer value in miles(total miles the vehicle has driven since it was built).
+        ■ Odometer: Odometer value in miles (total miles the vehicle has driven since it was built).
         ■ Fuel: Amount of fuel consumed (in milliliters) since the last Fuel value was recorded.
         ■ TripIndex: Unique number that indexes the number of trips that have occured.
 This trip index increases by one with each new trip.